Dai-Fukunaga/OSB/README.md

 This is a repository for Operating System B

 ## Authors
-Takatoshi Nakaguchi, Nakajima, Dai Fukunaga
+Takatoshi Nakaguchi, Shusaku Nakajima, Dai Fukunaga

 ## How to use
 ### Compile